ChatGPT vs. Copilot: Which AI Should You Use?

 As chatbots, Copilot and ChatGPT were both trained using data that included a number of languages, allowing them to help with language translation.
 Users can input text in one language and receive a translated version in real time.

-Key differences between ChatGPT and Copilot
+Key differences: ChatGPT vs. Copilot

 ChatGPT Copilot